python-rope/rope/README.txt

 Features added in this release:

-*
+* Go to definition; F3

 You can use <Alt-/> for auto-completion.
 The letter before the actual proposal in the code assist proposals dialog indicates the type of the proposal; G: global, L: local, A: attribute, K: keyword, B: builtin and
 T: template.
 Some basic templates are added.
 You can use 'main', 'test_case', 'hash', 'eq' and 'super' templates while coding.

 Keybinding